 - If assignments are already built into your LMS tools:

 - Verify the assignments you want to use are located where you want to place them in the course, or drag and drop into the desired location.
+Do not create duplicates, just move.

 - Edit the assignments as desired using your LMS tools.